ml-opensource/rest-api-server/README.md

 ```
 1. Run the migration and log.

+Optionally, you can include the `\Fuzz\ApiServer\Logging\Traits\LogsModelEvents` trait in your models to log all model events.

 ### Generator Commands

 The Fuzz API Server also comes with some nifty code generation commands.